FLzyy/timebench/.github/README.md

 ### `<Timer>.end()`

 Ends the timer, requires for the timer to have been started.
-It also stores the time values in `<Timer>.stored`

 ### `<Timer>.reset()`